dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/data-assets.md

 - The asset decorators Dagster supports
 - How to define a single asset
-- How to operations that create multiple assets
+- How to define operations that create multiple assets
 - How to define multiple operations that create a single asset

 <details>